Cherreads

 'That smile again,'

-He thought to himself as he looked for a seat in the crowded hall.
-As if lady luck was smiling at him.
-He noticed an empty table in one corner of the hall and the went toward it.
+He thought to himself as he looked for a seat in the crowded hall, as if Lady Luck were smiling at him.
+He noticed an empty table in one corner of the hall and went toward it.

-As he got closer and closer to the table, some kids around him started to look at him as if they were about to watch a good show, this puzzled him because he knows that the kids in the orphanage never pay attention to him not that he was complaining.
+As he got closer and closer to the table, some of the kids around him started to look at him as if they were about to watch a good show.
+This puzzled him because he knew that the kids in the orphanage never paid attention to him, not that he was complaining.

-He got to the table and placed his food on it and sat down.
-As soon as he sat, it was like a mute button was pressed as the hall got eerily quiet.
+He got to the table, placed his food on it, and sat down.
+As soon as he sat, it was like a mute button was pressed, and the hall got eerily quiet.

 'What's going on.?'

-He looked around and was even more confused as every kid in the hall was looking at him like he was the bravest soul to ever grace the earth.
+He looked around and was even more confused as every kid in the hall looked at him like he was the bravest soul to ever grace the earth.

 Whispers filled the halls as the kids talked among themselves in disbelief.